 - Cleaning out the pantries and closets (you will need the space!)

 - Making essential lists of things you will need ideas of lists include; Registry items vs. non-registry items and when to purchase.
 For example you won’t need any postpartum items until the very end of your pregnancy however any nursery décor or essentials for the baby you will should set up at least 2 weeks before the due date.
-A great resource for this is Amazon personal lists and registries on Target, Babies R Us and BuyBuyBaby.
-I personally bought my crib and changing table through Wayfair and had a friend day for assembling and decor it was quite fun!
+A great resource for this is Amazon personal lists and registries.

-- Find a reliable house cleaner now.
 Have someone ready to help support you when you get home – this will make a world of difference.
 I relied on Amazon for this, you can find great deals and read their reviews rather than trusting a stranger.
-Price Disclaimer

-- Have a date night once a week.
 You will find that your significant other will need this time as well, not focused on the baby but focused on the relationship.
+Pregnancy, Newborns and Relationships!

-- Find a multivitamin that works for you ASAP.
 You will be tired, that’s the way it goes.
-Yes, you can have some caffeine (consult your doctor on this) however if you were like me consuming insane amounts of coffee you will need a great multivitamin.
-I personally ordered a liquid online through amazon that was like liquid gold and the only thing that kept me functioning.
-Price Disclaimer
+Yes, you can have some caffeine (consult your doctor on this) however if you were like me consuming insane amounts of coffee you will need a great multivitamin (the one I was taking can be found here, I called it liquid gold!).

-- Start thinking of daycares now, gain input and look at your budget for post-delivery.
+Now is the time to visit daycares gain input and look at your budget for post-delivery.
 I personally found myself frantic after he was born trying to figure this out.
 It’s a great way to keep yourself busy during these 9 months you have available!

 Everyone is entitled to their own opinion and it does not have to be yours.
 Half the advice you will hear – decide if you take it or ditch it and its totally okay if you don’t agree!!!!